-For some people, bushcraft and Camping are synonymous.
-This article will explore the difference between bushcraft campsites and Camping to clarify what each offers.
+For some people, bushcraft and camping are the same.
+This article will explore the difference between bushcraft campsites and traditional camping to clarify what each offers.
 We’ll also look at the benefits of both bushcraft camping and traditional campsite camping so that you can decide which type of outdoor experience best suits your needs.

 You’ll find below all the details about bushcraft vs. camping with some unique information that outdoor enthusiasts require.